devlaam/Leucine/README.md

   /* Letter that indicates we are done. */ case object Terminated extends Letter
 ```
-And of course you can send a `letter` to actor `receiver` from actor `sender` with `receiver.send(letter,sender)`, or with the
+You can send a `letter` to actor `receiver` from actor `sender` with `receiver.send(letter,sender)`, or with the
 short form `receiver ! letter` from within the `sender`.
-There are three actor types where to derive from: `BasicActor`, `StandardActor` and `StateActor`.
+The three actor base types are: `BasicActor`, `StandardActor` and `StateActor`.

 ### Advanced features
 The functionality of actors can be extended with mixin's.
 There are:
-* `Family` mixin's, so you can set up a tree of actors that are accessible through their children.
-There can be multiple family root's so the cleanup is done in an orderly manner.
+* `Family` mixin's, so you can set up a tree of actors that are accessible through their parents.
+There can be multiple family root's.
+An actor family has a
+deterministic buildup and teardown sequence.
 * `Stash` mixin, so you can put away a letter for handling later.
 * `Timing` mixin, needed to send letters with a delay, and the possibility to asynchronously wait for an event to take place
-* `Monitor` mixin, which probes your actor at intervals, and generates an overview of the workings of the whole system.
-It enables you to see the time spend in an actor, number of children or worker actors etc.
+* `Monitor` mixin and related class, which probes your actor at intervals, and generates an overview of the workings of the whole system.
+It enables you to see: the time spend in each actor, number of children or worker actors, the messages being send around etc.

 ### Demos
 The directory [s2a/leucine/demo](https://github.com/devlaam/Leucine/tree/master/shared/src/main/scala/s2a/leucine/demo) contains some examples how to use the actors.
 There are three demo's:
 * Ticker: Runs a stateful actor through some ticks, and at the same time uses Logger actor as an example as well